TNTurnerLab/ACES/README.md

 Pregenerated file created by maintainer that has a list of every species corresponding '*.dna.toplevel.fa'files from ONLY Ensembl pub/release-103 database.
 Can be modified or ignored.
 Users may generate their own file, but must change the path file in config to adapt to change.

-USERS query Files:
-	This is am empty folder generated for user to include their input query files that can be used at a later date.
-This is an optional folder however, if user decides to call file outside of this folder, they must include fill path to that file.

 --------------------------------------------------------------------------------------------------------------------------------